The Master in Fashion Management combines the study of fashion with an in-depth examination of its management side.

 Your Program Leader

-Kiran Vajpey entered the fashion world as a model—first in India, then in Italy.
-She later earned her B.A. in Fashion Design from the National Institute of Fashion Technology in India and a Master in Fashion Business Management from Istituto Marangoni in Milan.
+After earning a BA in Fashion Design at the National Institute of Fashion Technology in India, Kiran Vajpey gained a Master in Fashion Business Management at Istituto Marangoni in Milano.

 Other visiting professors and collaborators include fashion brand managers, buyers, merchandisers, designers, and entrepreneurs such as: